jojonas/jojonas.github.io/content/posts/nltest-ntowfpassword/index.md

 According to the motto "implement before you think", I wrote [a script](https://gist.github.com/jojonas/14ec3507632ac90f26f41b5d47a3b1a8) to implement the DES encryption, hoping it would yield the raw value as stored in the SAM.
-The RID used for the encryption (`0x3e8`) can also be found in `nltest`'s output.
+The RID used for the encryption (here: `0x3e8`) can also be found in `nltest`'s output.

 ```shell-session